yoonlee78/cogpsi/keras/Readme.md

 ## CogPsi.
 Season 2:Keras.

-Every other tuesdays, 7 PM, Seoul.
+Every other Tuesdays, 7 PM, Seoul. <br>
 If you want to participate, please contact me!

 #### Week 1.
 Introduction